This course is perfect if you love travel and want to have a career in helping people to make the most of their holidays.

 111 Canal Street

-Pearson BTEC Level 3 Extended Diploma in Travel and Tourism
+Pearson BTEC Level 3 National Foundation Diploma/Extended Diploma in Travel and Tourism

-You’ll need 5 GCSEs at grade 9–4 (A*–C), including English Language and maths – both of these must be grade 9–4 (A*–C) or Functional Skills Level 2 in English and maths, or a relevant Level 2 vocational qualification with English and maths GCSE grades 9–4 (A*–C).
+You’ll need 5 GCSEs at grade 9–4 (A*–C), including both English and Maths or Functional Skills Level 2 in English and Maths, or a relevant Level 2 vocational qualification with English and Maths GCSE grades 9–4 (A*–C).

 You will be asked to take part in an externally set scenario-based assessment alongside practical and written assignments.